Latest Admissions News and Deadlines

 - Sons/daughters of staff working in St. Conleth’s (enrolled before places have been allocated)

-The ethos of the school encourages all pupils to reach their potential and to participate in all school subjects and activities.
-Withdrawal from class is not encouraged.
+The ethos of the St Conleth’s encourages all pupils to reach their potential and to participate in all school subjects and activities.
 Pupils with Special Needs are welcome in St. Conleth’s.
-Where applicants with Special Needs are eligible to attend St. Conleth’s the School Management will request an up to date copy of the applicant’s medical/psychological report.
-While fully supportive of parents’ rights to have the school of their choice for their children the school’s ability to accept students with particular needs is dependent on the resources necessary for the needs of the individual students being supplied by the Department of Education and Science.
-The Headmaster may deem it necessary to delay the enrolment of a pupil who has special needs pending the allocation of resources from the DES to cater for such needs.
+The school promotes an inclusive ethos whereby the needs of the majority of the pupils within a mainstream class can be met by differentiating teaching approaches for that class.
+Where applicants with Special Needs are eligible to attend St. Conleth’s, the School Management will request an up-to-date copy of the applicant’s medical/psychological report.
+While fully supportive of parents’ rights to have the school of their choice for their children, the school’s ability to accept pupils with particular needs is dependent on the resources necessary.

 Right to Refuse